John Gochnaur

 John Peter Gochnaur (September 12, 1875 – September 27, 1929) was an American professional baseball player.
 He played three seasons in Major League Baseball (MLB), from 1901 to 1903, for the Brooklyn Superbas and Cleveland Broncos/Naps.
 He appeared in 264 major league games, all as a shortstop.
-He has been called by some the worst major league baseball player in history.

 Early life

-Gochnaur was born in Altoona, Pennsylvania and became a big fan of Germany Smith who played with Altoona Mountain City in 1884.
+Gochnaur was born in Altoona, Pennsylvania, and became a big fan of Germany Smith, who played with Altoona Mountain City in 1884.

 Professional career

 Minor leagues

 Gochnaur began his professional baseball career with the Portsmouth Browns in 1896 as a second baseman.
 After short stints with the Roanoke Magicians and the Hagerstown Lions, he moved to Brockton, Massachusetts to join the New England League's Brockton Shoemakers for the 1897–98 seasons.
 In 1899, he played for the Paterson Giants of the Atlantic League.

 He relocated to Dayton, Ohio around the turn of the century, and had a career year with the Dayton Veterans in 1900, when he batted .278 with one home run, six triples and 28 doubles.
 This was also the year when he was moved to shortstop full-time, where he played the rest of his professional career.
 He put up similar numbers for the Dayton Old Soldiers in 1901, including a career-high 14 triples, before being acquired by the Brooklyn Superbas toward the end of the season.